mozilla/firefox-test-engineering/guide/accounts.rst

 Accounts
 ========

-We use a few websites to manage our test-automation and infrastructure code, bugs, test cases, and while it is possible to get by without signing up for these sites, it's *strongly* recommended that you create accounts on these websites.
+We use a few websites/services/applications to manage our test-automation and infrastructure code, bugs, test cases, etc., and while it is possible to get by without signing up for these sites, it's *strongly* recommended that you create accounts on these websites.